This chapter was reviewed for currency and updated in April 2021 by Sapna Gangaputra, MD, MPH, and H. Nida Sen, MD, MHS.

 LCMV is an enveloped RNA virus that is excreted in the feces, urine, and saliva of carrier rodents, predominantly mice.
 It is estimated that 5% of house mice throughout the United States carry LCMV; human infection has been reported in every continent.35, 30 Congenital infection has been linked to abnormalities of the central nervous system, including hydrocephaly and microcephaly, chorioretinitis and developmental delay.
 Postnatal infection may cause asymptomatic seroconversion or aseptic meningitis.
 Infection can produce chorioretinal lesions and scars that mimic ocular toxoplasmosis, in otherwise normal children infected by lymphocytic choriomeningitis virus.56, 59 Treatment is mostly supportive, with judicious use of corticosteroids.

 Syphilis is a sexually transmitted disease caused by the spirochete, Treponema pallidum.
-The rate of congenital syphilis in the United States reached a low of 8.4 cases per 100,000 live births in 2012, but is again on the rise, and increased 38% in 2012–2014.73, 67 Systemic findings in patients with early congenital syphilis include rhinitis, hepatosplenomegaly, desquamative skin rash, low birth weight, pneumonia, and anemia.
+The rate of congenital syphilis in the United States reached a low of 8.4 cases per 100,000 live births in 2012, but is again on the rise, and increased 38% in 2012–2014.74, 68 Systemic findings in patients with early congenital syphilis include rhinitis, hepatosplenomegaly, desquamative skin rash, low birth weight, pneumonia, and anemia.
 Manifestations seen later in childhood result from scarring during early systemic disease and include Hutchinson teeth, bony abnormalities, and deafness.
 Ocular inflammatory signs may present at birth or years later.
 In the posterior segment, multifocal chorioretinitis, optic disc inflammation, and retinal vasculitis have been described.
-Scarring from previously active disease is seen as a salt and pepper fundus, or secondary degeneration of the RPE with narrowing of the retinal vasculature and disc pallor, which can mimic retinitis pigmentosa.74 Acquired syphilis must be considered in the differential diagnosis for all type uveitis in a sexually active patient.
+Scarring from previously active disease is seen as a salt and pepper fundus, or secondary degeneration of the RPE with narrowing of the retinal vasculature and disc pallor, which can mimic retinitis pigmentosa.75 Acquired syphilis must be considered in the differential diagnosis for all type uveitis in a sexually active patient.
 In the posterior segment, acquired syphilis may present in with chorioretinitis, retinitis, vasculitis, vitritis and panuveitis.
-Chorioretinitis may be multifocal or placoid, and retinitis may take on a diaphanous, ground glass appearance.75 The rates of acquired syphilis more than doubled from 2000 to 2013, with young men being disproportionately affected, a trend surmised to be linked to unprotected sex in the era of effective HIV treatment.
-Treatment with parenteral penicillin is the treatment of choice for ocular syphilis.76
+Chorioretinitis may be multifocal or placoid, and retinitis may take on a diaphanous, ground glass appearance.76 The rates of acquired syphilis more than doubled from 2000 to 2013, with young men being disproportionately affected, a trend surmised to be linked to unprotected sex in the era of effective HIV treatment.
+All patients should be tested for HIV, and ocular syphilis should always be treated as neurosyphilis, with patients undergoing lumbar puncture and CSF analysis.77 Treatment with parenteral penicillin for 2 weeks is the treatment of choice for ocular syphilis.78

 Predominantly acquired infections